Nunziojh/GPU_Programming-LeNet_Project/report.md

 We used a bottom up design starting from the composition of the library functions with the main blocks of the network.
 For each function we tested the correctness of the results and the performance of the implementation.

-Our approach for the testing part started from the unit tests for each function and ones added to the main code, `backward.cu`, implementing the integration tests.
-All the functions writed in this part are in the library `gpu_functions_base.cu`.
+Our approach for the testing part started from the unit tests for each function and ones added to the main code, `leNet.cu`, implementing the integration tests.
+All the functions writed in this part are in the library `leNet.h`.

 ##### **Dataset**
 For the training and the test of the network we used the MNIST Dataset, a database of handwritten digits has a training set of 60.000 samples, and a test set of 10.000 samples.
 The managing of the dataset is in `mnist.h`.
 With this header file each sample is saved in a struct of the type mnist_data.